RMABID/Tech-Finder-assignment-12-client/README.md

 - **Database**: MongoDB
 - **Authentication**: Firebase Authentication
 - **Payment System**: Stripe (or another suitable service)
-- **Hosting**: Vercel for the frontend, and Render/Heroku for the backend
+- **Hosting**: Vercel for the backend , and firebase for the frontend

 ---